dbvker/web-module-project-client-auth/README.md

 ### Task 2: Project Requirements
 #### Build the login component
-* [ ] Use the [mockup provided](./login_mockup.png) to build out a simple login component.
+* [x ] Use the [mockup provided](./login_mockup.png) to build out a simple login component.
-* [ ] In `App.js`, add a route to allow this component to be displayed when navigating to `/` or `/login`
+* [x ] In `App.js`, add a route to allow this component to be displayed when navigating to `/` or `/login`
-* [ ] When submitting your login form, save the token returned to localStorage and redirect to the FriendsList route.
+* [x ] When submitting your login form, save the token returned to localStorage and redirect to the FriendsList route.

 #### Build the friendslist component
-* [ ] Use the [mockup provided](./friendslist_mockup.png) to build out a simple list component made to display all friends.
+* [x ] Use the [mockup provided](./friendslist_mockup.png) to build out a simple list component made to display all friends.
-* [ ] When the component mounts, make a call to the api retrieving all friends.
+* [x ] When the component mounts, make a call to the api retrieving all friends.
 Remember that this is a protected route.
-* [ ] In `App.js`, add a route to allow this component to be displayed when navigating to `/friends`
+* [x ] In `App.js`, add a route to allow this component to be displayed when navigating to `/friends`
-* [ ] In your login component, add code to your submission code the ability to redirect to your friendslist component.
+* [x ] In your login component, add code to your submission code the ability to redirect to your friendslist component.

 #### Build the addFriends component
 * [ ] Use the [mockup provided](./addfriends_mockup.png) to build out a simple component allowing you to collect data to add in a new friend.